Nine HOA Guidelines for a Successful Community

 5. Have Board and Committee members who work together as teams.

 Differing opinions are what make organizations powerful.
-But even when Board or Committee members disagree, they should remember they’re all on the same team, working together to do what’s right for the community.
-When everyone focuses on achieving their common goal, disagreements can usually be resolved.
+But even when board or committee members disagree, they should remember they’re all on the same team, working together to do what’s best for the community.
+When everyone focuses on achieving the community’s shared goal, disagreements can usually be resolved.

 6. Run it like a business.

 Your association is a corporation, and it should be treated as one.
-If you’re on the Board or a Committee, prepare for a meeting the same way you would for a business engagement.
+If you’re on the board or a committee, prepare for a meeting like you would for a business engagement.
 A good property manager will provide you with all the information you need to make an informed decision on a topic, so make sure you review it before decision time.

 7. Collaborate with a property manager.

-Your property manager is your partner in good community management, including both planning for the future and addressing today’s challenges and concerns.
-From goal setting to reserve projections to choosing the new landscaping vendor for the upcoming year, treat your property manager like the partner he or she is.
+One of the most critical HOA guidelines is that your property manager is your partner in good community management, including planning for the future and addressing today’s challenges and concerns.
+From goal setting to reserve projections to choosing the new landscaping vendor for the upcoming year, treat your property manager like the partner they are.

 8. Communicate well.

-Transparency is the best tool in any Board or Committee’s toolbox.
+Transparency is the best tool in any board or committee’s toolbox.
 Don’t leave your homeowners guessing; you’ll find that the more they know, the more they’ll want to be involved – and that’s good for everybody.
-Keep the lines of communication open for upcoming projects, scheduled events, Board or Committee meetings and annual meetings.
-Of course, you’ll need to keep them apprised of essential happenings like water shut-offs, bulk trash days and street cleaning and repair.
-But you can do more – look to the larger aspects of community life (like the beginning of the school year) and remind them how these seasonal changes can and will affect life in your community.
+Keep the lines of communication open for upcoming projects, scheduled events, board or committee meetings and annual meetings.
+Of course, you’ll need to keep them apprised of important happenings like water shut-offs, bulk trash days and street cleaning and repair.
+But you can do more – look to the more significant aspects of community life (like the beginning of the school year) and remind them how these seasonal changes can and will affect life in your community.
 Knowing you care enough to communicate will go a long way toward encouraging greater resident engagement and goodwill.

 9. Say thanks.

 Showing gratitude works wonders – even in a community.
-Thank your residents for following guidelines and making an effort to keep your neighborhood a great place to live.
-Show your gratitude often, and you’ll be repaid in the form of a friendly, healthy community.
+Thank your residents for following guidelines and trying to keep your neighborhood a great place to live.
+Show your appreciation often, and you’ll be repaid in the form of a friendly, healthy community.

-Does your HOA fulfill all of these definitions of success?
-If not, use them as guidelines to work toward making your community the best it can be.
+Does your board follow these HOA guidelines?
+If not, download them and use them toward making your community the best it can be.